elormyador/lux/doc/lux.md

 Here are a few examples of how lineno can be used:

-* 3       - line 3 in file main
+* 3       - line 3 in current file
-* main    - first line in file main
+* main    - any line in file main
+* m:3     - line 3 in file main
-* 3@m     - line 3 in file main
+* :3      - line 3 in file main
 * inner   - any line in file inner
-* outer:i - any line in file inner if it is directly included from outer
+* outer   - any line in file outer
-* 12@o:i  - any line in file inner if it is directly included from outer on line 12
+* o:12    - line 12 in file outer
 * 4:12:6  - line 6 in file inner if it is included
             on line 12 in outer and outer is included on line 4 in main.